 Infographics are also highly shareable and therefore essential for branding campaigns.

 E-Books are essentially longer, more in-depth blog posts.
 They are used as “lead magnets”, that is a piece of content designed specifically to generate leads.
 Lead magnets like e-books are used as the “second step” in the content marketing process.
 After reading a couple of your blog posts, some readers will be intrigued and want to learn more.
-These readers then enter their contact info (usually their name and e-mail address) to receive a copy of your e-book (or other lead magnet).
+These readers then enter their contact info (usually their name and e-mail address) to receive a copy of your e-book (or another lead magnet).
 This type of content is essential to the success of any lead generating content marketing strategy.

 Podcasts are essentially audio blogs.
 Some advantages that podcasts have over blogs are:

 - They’re more personal.
-A podcast is essentially a one way conversation between you and your audience.
+A podcast is essentially a one-way conversation between you and your audience.
 This allows your personality to shine through and makes the experience more personal than reading your thoughts on a computer screen.

-- They’re automatically downloaded to your subscribers devices.
+- They’re automatically downloaded to your subscriber’s devices.
 Your audience doesn’t have to go looking for your next piece of content, it’s automatically added to their device!

-- Podcasts can be consumed while driving, walking etc. This makes podcasts more convenient for people with busy schedules.
+- Podcasts can be consumed while driving, walking, etc. This makes podcasts more convenient for people with busy schedules.

 While podcasts are great for branding, they don’t offer a way to easily link to lead generating content, making them relatively ineffective at lead generation.

 Videos are a highly engaging and shareable form of content.
 They are 40 times more likely than other content formats to get shared on social media, making them ideal for branding campaigns.
-Video isn’t just for branding however.
+Video isn’t just for branding, however.
 Integrating videos into your content has also been shown to increase conversions and sales.

 Promote Your Content

 If you’ve done your job well the SEO of your article will be good and it will start showing up in search engines results.
 Small business websites will rarely show on the first page of search engine results pages though.
-To make sure that your content is noticed by your target market therefore requires doing some promotion.
+To make sure that your content is noticed by your target market, therefore, requires doing some promotion.

 You can promote your new content by: